 DESIRE, however, cannot directly read in our present Target Product Profile as a starting point.
 Therefore, we use a mathematical relationship between the desired gains index and the Smith-Hazel index, which allows us to express the desired gains weights (w) in terms of economic weights (a), and vice versa.
+In fact, when using BLUPs, this relationship reduces to w = a (we omit the proof here).

-This relationship is shown in Brascamp (1984).
-However, it is important to understand that these "economic weights" we derive using w have no real economic meaning.
+It is important to understand that these "economic weights" we derive using w have no real economic meaning.
 They simply represent the weights that we need to assign to the index traits in order to get our desired improvement ratio.
+The DESIRE input text file requires 1) the "economic values" of the traits, 2) the standard deviations, and 3) the correlation matrix.
+We can extract all this information from our data frame.